parthvekariya05/sleeper-bus-booking-system/README.md

 ## Technology Stack

 - Backend: Python (Flask) / Node.js (Express)
-- Database: In-memory / Mock data
+- Database: In-memory data structures (mock data)
-- UI Design: Figma
+- UI/UX Design: Figma
-- AI/ML: Mock rule-based or logistic regression approach
+- AI/ML: Mock rule-based or simple logistic regression approach

 ---

 ## Notes

-- Only one bus is considered in the system
+- The system considers only one bus for the entire route
-- Payment gateway integration is not included
+- Payment gateway integration is not part of this project
-- This project focuses on system design, backend APIs, and analytical thinking
+- The main focus is on backend design, system flow, and analytical reasoning

 ---